 Three: Bikes fight childhood obesity.

 Newark’s been ranked as one of the least walkable cities in America.
 We must do something about that.
 30% of our youth say our neighborhoods are unfit for walking, running, or biking.
 44% of our youth say our neighborhoods are unsafe due to automobile traffic.
-And, only 30% of our youth receive enough exercise (Rutgers Center for State Policy).
+Only 30% of our youth receive enough exercise (Rutgers Center for State Policy).
 Maybe, there’s a correlation here.
 Improve the livability of our streets; help our children.

 Four: Bikes are sustainable.